 We moved on to Scattergories for a short period of time because we couldn’t use our brains due to food coma.
 How are you supposed to come up with food items starting with ‘W’ or ‘D’?
 Very difficult.
 We then of course moved on to Monopoly.
 I have not played this game in so long and enjoyed being the laptop who got to traverse the board numerous times due to rolling doubles a lot and acquiring properties, even ones I didn’t want but ended up buying anyway cause I landed on them repeatedly.
 I enjoyed collecting small amounts of rent, but not as much as my cousin collected due to her numerous properties, and from guess who, from the beloved son who only had two of them AND it turns out, the uncle, who I realized was also playing.

 I thought he was singing with the others but suddenly how many spaces we all had moved in relation to the dice was being thoroughly checked by him.
 His face turned very serious when his son handed $120 over to me, and respectfully so, because I owned the Electric Company and the other utility.
 They repeatedly landed on Chance and contributed to Free Parking.
 I was also laughed at by guess who because I needed change and suggested exchanging a 50 in the parking for some change from the bank.
 Somehow we aren’t allowed to do that.
 He kept laughing and looking at me and I quietly questioned in my head yet again how I end up in these situations.
-I just smiled at the other player, sharing in the understanding of this totally absurd and insane moment.
+I just smiled at the other player, sharing in the understanding of this totally absurd moment.

 Needless to say, I should have expected an Indian uncle whose family is in the top 1% highest income category in the United States to be incredibly and visibly upset that his son had little money and not enough properties.
 If it was ten years ago, I would have been really irked by this team offering to buy one of my properties for $200 when I just bought it for $180.
 Really how much work must you be really doing in life and how hungry could you possibly think I am that I would just want a $20 ‘profit’ from this exchange.
 Sometimes those with more just don’t understand the correct exchanges.
 I counteroffered by saying he could buy it from me for a $1000 and for the other player it would be $600.
 The suggestion was also enthusiastically made to do a trade with the other player and collect rents, but it reeked of money laundering and I went into shock.